 Accommodations for Disabilities

-In compliance with the Wheaton College policy and equal access laws, Autumn Grant, Associate Director for Accessibility, is available to discuss reasonable accommodations for students with disabilities.
+In compliance with the Wheaton College policy and equal access laws, Accessibility Services, is available to discuss reasonable accommodations for students with disabilities.
 Requests for accommodations are to be made at the start of the semester so that timely and appropriate arrangements can be made.

-Students are required to register with the Accessibility Services (AS) and follow the Registration Process on the Wheaton Accessibility Services website.
+Students are required to register with the Accessibility Services (AS) and follow the Registration Process on the Wheaton Accessibility Services webpage.

 Accessibility Services is located in Kollett Hall, Room 107, at the Filene Center for Academic Advising and Career Services.
 Please contact the front desk at (508) 286-8215 to schedule an appointment.